 That's even true for the driver, as the car is decent to drive, with plenty of power from an engine range shared with other cars across the VW Group brands.
 With five seats in place, the Kodiaq will take 620 litres of luggage, while optional four-wheel drive adds security and the ability to do some light off-roading.
 Skoda consistently scores well in our Driver Power customer satisfaction survey too.

 Volvo always had a reputation for making sensible, practical cars and it wasn’t a surprise when it entered the SUV market with the first Volvo XC90.
 This quickly became one of the most popular SUVs in the UK and remained on sale for a remarkable 12 years.
 That meant this second-generation XC90 had big boots to fill.
 Fortunately, it’s little short of brilliant.
-It delivers the comfort and tranquillity inside that Volvo is becoming known for, while its interior is one of the most luxurious and its exterior one of the most stylish on the market.
+It delivers the comfort and tranquillity inside that the Swedish carmaker is becoming known for, while its interior is one of the most luxurious and its exterior one of the most stylish on the market.
 It’s loaded with technology, including a large infotainment screen that’s as intuitive to use as any tablet computer and it’s currently the safest car money can buy.

-Diesel engines are the best choice, as the petrol is a little noisier than you’d expect for a car of this class and and the hybrid doesn’t really deliver its claimed economy.
+Diesel engines are the best choice, as the petrol is a little noisier than you’d expect for a car of this class and the hybrid doesn’t really deliver its claimed economy.
 It’s really good at what it does, but it doesn’t quite beat all its competitors in every area.